libp2p/interface-connection/README.md

 `protocol` is the intended protocol to use.
 This is optional and may be `undefined`.
 Example: `/echo/1.0.0` `options` is an object containing the stream options.
-`options.signal` is a boolean for using the abortable signal.
+`options.abortable` is a boolean for using the abortable signal.
 Default value: `true`.

 It returns a `Promise` with the instance of the created `Stream`.